 Restorative approaches are built on values which separate the person from the behaviour.
 They promote accountability and seek to repair any harm caused in a situation.
 At Tynewater we use restorative approaches as part of a planned response to relationship and/or discipline difficulties.

 Restorative approaches help us to create peaceful learning environments for children to become successful learners, confident individuals, responsible citizens and effective contributors.
 Restorative approaches can change the emotional atmosphere in a school and lead to more positive relationships between pupils and between pupils and staff.
-Pupils also accept responsibility for their actions, recognize the harm and upset caused and are supported to find restorative responses to harmful actions.
+Pupils also accept responsibility for their actions, recognise the harm and upset caused and are supported to find restorative responses to harmful actions.
 At Tynewater we believe that developing positive, supportive relationships is key.

 Zones of Regulation

 Our team are being trained in using the Zones of Regulation and Team Teach in order to support emotional literacy and wellbeing in the school.
 Zones of regulation provides a curriculum of lessons and activities used to gain skills in the area of self-regulation and emotional control.
-The Zones provides a compassionate framework to support positive mental health and social/emotional learning for all, while serving as an inclusion strategy for learners with neurodiversity’s, those who have experienced trauma, and/or have specific goals related to their social, emotional, and behavioral development.
+The Zones provides a compassionate framework to support positive mental health and social/emotional learning for all, while serving as an inclusion strategy for learners with neurodiversities, those who have experienced trauma, and/or have specific goals related to their social, emotional, and behavioural development.
 The Zones integrate best practices around Trauma Informed Care and mental health supports.
 In addition, The Zones incorporate numerous best practices for instruction with learners with neurodiversity.

 Our Behaviour Policy